Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ## Components Overview

-There are eight fundamental ERTP components, two of which are parts of another, and one which is used by that same object.
+There are eight fundamental ERTP components, two of which are parts of another, and one which is used by that same component.
 For each entry, the name is linked to its primary page in this Guide.

 Asset descriptions have two parts: